 As with other forms of insurance, landlords should work with their insurers to define the following elements of their coverage according to their needs.

-- Monthly premium – The amount of money that the policyholder must pay to retain the policy on a monthly basis.
+- Monthly premium: The amount of money that the policyholder must pay each month to retain the policy.

 Often when shopping for landlord insurance, you will see different policies referred to as DP1, DP2, or DP3.
 “DP” stands for “dwelling property,” and the number refers to the level of coverage, from DP1 (the most basic) to DP3 (the most comprehensive).